 As parents and teachers, it seems we all catch ourselves worrying over whether or not our children are reaching the “right” developmental milestones.
 It’s during those fleeting moments of doubt that we must remember (and remind each other) that learning is a process.
 Every child develops at her own rate.

-To take a reading on where your child is positioned developmentally today and to help your child take the next step in her learning journey, start with a simple first step.
+To locate where on the Developmental Continuum of Skills your child is positioned today, and to help your child take the next step in her learning journey, start with a simple first step.

 Step 1: Observe